1099-K forms 🏦

 Receipts for tax purposes 🧾

-If you are a donor and need a receipt or end-of-year giving statement for tax purposes, please reach out to the organization you donated to.
-Please note that Tips to Givebutter are not tax-deductible.
+For donors: If you need a receipt or end-of-year giving statement for tax purposes, please contact the organization you donated to.